DomenickD/DataScience-IEX-USF/README.md

 - [Docker Compose](https://github.com/DomenickD/DataScience-IEX-USF/tree/main/Docker_Compose) This is the intro to docker compose used for reference on how to build the backend for a project hosted on Docker Compose.

-- [Final Project](https://github.com/DomenickD/DataScience-IEX-USF/tree/main/Final_Project) This is teh Final Project for teh educational portion of the RA Program.
+- [Final Project](https://github.com/DomenickD/DataScience-IEX-USF/tree/main/Final_Project) This is the Final Project for teh educational portion of the RA Program.
 Here we see the 3 previous datasets presented in a more non-technical way so all audiences can understand the ideas presented.

 - [Legacy](https://github.com/DomenickD/DataScience-IEX-USF/tree/main/Legacy) This is the location for all previous projects that were small or just stepping stones in the RA program that built on larger projects.